 - First, mix vodka and liqueur in a cocktail shaker.
 Then pour over ice into a rocks glass.

 - After that, top with desired amount of whipped cream.
 Finally, sprinkle with cinnamon, and serve.
 These are certainly some of my favorite October cocktails.

-Autumn Cocktails, Tangy Cranberry Sauce
+Autumn Cocktails, Tangy Cranberry Refresher

 This drink is a great drink before or during a holiday dinner because its light and not too filling.

 - 2 oz. cranberry simple syrup